-STUDY 1
+Study 1

 The first study was conducted on 25 pairs of learners of L2 English, following the EDK's directions for preparing scones.
 The cooking sessions (lasting about one hour) involved different pairings based on learners' level of ability in English and cooking skills.
 We tried to pair participants so that one had a higher level of English and the other was better at cooking.
 This then created an information gap and potential for information transfer between participants.
 Which languages were spoken by participants when using the kitchen?
-In many cases the two participants did not have a common L1 and spoke L2 English the whole time.
-In some cases the participants had a common L1, but spoke English L2 all of the time, whereas in other cases they had a common L1 and spoke a mixture of L1 and English L2.
+In many cases the two participants did not have a common L1 and spoke English L2 the whole time.
+In some cases the participants had a common L1, but spoke English L2 all the time, whereas in other cases they had a common L1 and spoke a mixture of L1 and English L2.
 There were 50 learners of L2 English resident in the UK, who were assessed on the same 16 vocabulary items (utensils and ingredients) on 3 occasions and with 5 rating options.
 Self-reported information on the participants is as follows.
-They came from a range of L1 backgrounds including Chinese (n=31), Arabic (n=3), Korean (n=2), Spanish (n=4), Thai (n=5) and Turkish (n=2).
-Ages ranged from 20-58 with an average age of 27.
+They came from a range of L1 backgrounds including Chinese (n = 31), Arabic (n = 3), Korean (n = 2), Spanish (n = 4), Thai (n = 5) and Turkish (n = 2).
+Ages ranged from 20 to 58 with an average age of 27.
 There were 43 females and 7 males in total.
-Length of time spent learning English ranged from 1-35 years with an average of 11 years.
+Length of time spent learning English ranged from 1 to 35 years with an average of 11 years.

-We delivered the assessment in the 3-stage test cycle as follows (figure 1).
-We chose 16 vocabulary items (kitchen equipment and ingredients) which the learners would use in the recipe and tested each individual of a cohort of 50 learners separately on them in the pre-test.
+We chose 16 vocabulary items (kitchen equipment and ingredients) which the learners would use in the recipe and tested each individual of a cohort of 50 learners separately in the pre-test.
 We showed the testee each object and asked its name in L2 English, using an audio recorder to record what they said, if anything, for each item.
-We therefore established the extent to which each individual was able to actively produce each item prior to the cooking session, using the rating scale in figure 5 above.
+We therefore established the extent to which each individual was able to actively produce each item prior to the cooking session, using the rating scale in figure 9.5.
 After they finished the cooking task, each individual completed the post-test separately following exactly the same procedure as the pre-test.
 We assessed them again individually on exactly the same items two weeks later as a delayed post-test.
 We were therefore able to record granular evidence in terms of individual changes in active production of the specific vocabulary items over a period of two weeks.

-of gain between pre, post and delayed post-tests.
+The results are presented below.
+In all cases, repeated measures ANOVA was used to investigate the significance of gain between pre, post and delayed post-tests.

-Figure 6 and Table 1 show that the mean score for an aggregate of all items and all participants rose from 8.51 in the pre-test to 12.24 in the post-test.
-These differences were all statistically significant (see table 2).
+Figure 9.6 and table 9.1 show that the mean score for an aggregate of all items and all participants rose from 8.51 in the pre-test to 12.24 in the post-test.
+These differences were all statistically significant (see table 9.2).